 In 1984 the Persigo Wastewater Treatment Plant was put into service.
-Owned, in part, and operated entirely by the City of Grand Junction, the Persigo Plant has an average capacity of twelve and a half (12.5) million gallons per day.
+Owned, in part, and operated entirely by the City of

+Grand Junction, the Persigo Plant has an average capacity of twelve and a half (12.5) million gallons per day with an ultimate capacity of twenty five (25) million gallons per day.
 Peak operations of short duration could handle up to twenty (20) million gallons per day.
 The plant currently operates with a load of seven and a half (7.5) million gallons per day.
 Plant sizing was determined from the "201 planning studies" which established the plant size based on projected development of the 201 area.
 The 201 planning area extends from 19 1/4 Road on the west to 33 Road on the east, and from the Interstate on the north to A 1/2 Road on the south.
 It also includes the airport and wastewater treatment plant which are north of the Interstate.